 The next theorem has a very simple proof using Young diagrams.
 (See also Question 9 on Sheet 5.)
 Theorem 10.4.
-Let $n \in \mathbb{N}$ and let $k \le n$ .
-The number of partitions of n into parts of size $\le k$ is equal to the number of partitions of n with at most k parts.
+Let $n \in \mathbb{N}$ and let $k \leq n$ .
+The number of partitions of n into parts of size $\leq k$ is equal to the number of partitions of n with at most k parts.
 While there are bijective proofs of the next theorem using Young diagrams, it is much easier to prove it using generating functions.
 Note how we adapt the proof of Theorem 10.3 to get the generating functions for two special types of partitions.
 Theorem 10.5.
-Let $n \in \mathbb{N}$ .
+Let $n \in \mathbf{N}$ .
 The number of partitions of n with at most one part of any given size is equal to the number of partitions of n into odd parts.
-For a generalization of this result see Question 9 on Sheet 6.
+See Question 8 on Sheet 6 for a generalization of Theorem 10.5.